-‘Teen Mom 2’s Kailyn Lowry Working Things Out With Baby Daddy
+‘Teen Mom 2’s’ Kailyn Lowry Working Things Out With Baby Daddy

 Through the years on Teen Mom 2, Kailyn Lowry has shown herself to be fiercely independent, so it may suit her just fine to parent on her own, whether or not she is romantically involved with the father of her new baby.

-Although the identity of the father is unknown at this point, many think it is Chris Lopez, a man whom she attended university with.
+Although the identity of the father is unknown at this point, many think it is Chris Lopez, a man whom she attended college with.
 While thus far it is unconfirmed, Lopez tweeted recently about a “miracle child,” which Kailyn favorited before the tweet disappeared.

 From our shoot for @day1.creations ????